If my spouse owes the IRS taxes can they come after me?

 The answer to this question will depend on whether the liability is a joint liability or separate liability and whether you live in a community property state or not.

-If the IRS liability is yours alone, and you do not fall under the laws of a community property state, then it is a SEPARATE liability and the IRS may NOT levy your non-liable spouse’s wages, assets, or bank accounts.
-However, if you live in a community property state it does not matter that your liability is separate, meaning that your spouse’s wages, assets, and bank accounts can be levied.
+If you file a separate return but your spouse files a separate return owing the IRS, then his liability is SEPARATE and his alone, and the IRS may NOT levy your wages, assets, or bank accounts.
+However, if you live in a community property state, it does not matter that your liability is separate, meaning that your spouse’s wages, assets, and bank accounts can be levied.
 See below for more details on this important exception.
 Also note that the IRS must comply with a series of procedures before it can levy wages, bank accounts, and other assets.

 The IRS can usually find accounts with your name on them because all banking institutions have to share account information with the IRS.
 The Internal Revenue Code Section 6331 gives the IRS the authority to levy your accounts and the Supreme Court in 1985 held that this collection remedy gives the IRS the authority to determine the rights of the innocent third party involved.
 Ouch!

 Recommendation: if the IRS is in a position to levy you, and your spouse is not liable for the tax debt, do not deposit your spouse’s (or a third party’s) funds into your accounts.
 Better yet, resolve the tax liability prior to enforcement so that neither of you gets levied.